hypertrace/hypertrace-graphql/README.md

 ## Building locally
-The Hypertrace GraphQl service uses gradlew to compile/install/distribute.
+The Hypertrace GraphQl service uses gradle to compile/install/distribute.
 Gradle wrapper is already part of the source code.
 To build Hypertrace GraphQL image, run:

 ```
 ./gradlew dockerBuildImages